-The Physical Health Education & Kinesiology Student Association (PHEKSA) has a long tradition of representing PHE and KIN students within the School, going back to the first graduating class of 1950.
+The Physical Health Education & Kinesiology Student Association (PHEKSA) has a long tradition of representing KIN and PHE students within the School, going back to the first graduating class of PHE 1950.
 A voting member of the Alma Mater Society (AMS), which is the oldest student association in Canada (established 1858), it has a strong history of supporting students from orientation to graduation.

 PHEKSA has a President and two Vice-Presidents who oversee a variety of volunteers who provide social and academic experiences for their constituents, including but not limited to the following;

 Orientation to Queen’s, introducing new students to campus and each other.
-Incoming students also spend two days at Camp Oconto with academic, social and sports activities to prepare new students for first year.
-In January, a Frost Week welcomes students back to campus for Winter Term.
+Incoming students also spend a night at Camp Oconto with academic, social and sports activities to prepare new students for first year.

 Academic representatives attend the School’s Academic Council and Undergraduate Sub-Committee meetings.